SithijaSiriwardana/Java_project/README.md

 # Java_project
-This is a simple student management system using Java spring boot
+This is sample Java spring boot project